-There are (4) flats available for mounting of the optional modules for support of various utility pass through, such as signal, fluid/air, and electric.
+There are (4) flats available on both the Master and Tool for mounting optional modules with a J16 pattern.
+The J16 mounting is a M4X0.7 thread on an 18 mm x 50 mm rectangular pattern.
+Flat "C" has a mounting pattern for a K series module to support various utility pass through; such as signal, fluid/air, electric, etc.

-For assistance in choosing the right modules for your particular application, visit the QC-113 webpage (QC-113 Series) and click on compatible modules tab to see what is available or contact an ATI Sales Representative directly.
+For assistance in choosing the right modules for your particular application, visit the following ATI website QC-50 Series, or contact an ATI sales representative.